wp-plugins/cpt-onomies/readme.txt

 == Changelog ==

+= 1.2 =
+* Minor bug fixes.
+* Custom archive pages can be created pretty easily.
+See documentation for more information.
+* Non-public custom post types can now be used as CPT-onomies.
+* Added the ability to customize settings by removing options and setting default property values using various filters.
+See documentation for more information.
+* Added the ability to exclude terms from being assigned by passing term IDs to filter.
+See documentation for more information.
+* Added the ability to remove assign CPT-onomy terms meta box from edit screen via filter.
+See documentation for more information.
+* Added the ability to remove CPT-onomy dropdown filter from admin manage custom post type screen via filter.
+See documentation for more information.
+* Added the ability to remove CPT-onomy column (and/or it's sortability) from admin manage custom post type screen via filter.
+See documentation for more information.
+* Fixed a bug with the capability type setting. *BE SURE TO RE-SAVE YOUR SETTINGS IF YOU USE THIS PROPERTY.*
+* Fixed a bug with the 'read_private_posts' CPT capability. *BE SURE TO RE-SAVE YOUR SETTINGS IF YOU USE THIS PROPERTY.*
+* Changed cpt_onomy.php filename to cpt-onomy.php to match cpt-onomies.php.
+I'm not sure why I gave it an underscore to begin with.
+* Added the ability to set CPT-onomy term description using 'term_description' or '{$taxonomy}_description' filter'.

 = 1.1.1 =
 * Fixed bug with autocomplete box.
 * Fixed bug when editing "other" custom post types.